ergonode/docs/docs/backend/modules/exporter-shopware-6.md

 ### Start Process
-Start process, synchronizes the required data for export and set time of end export.
+Start process synchronizes the required data for export and set time of end export.

 Synchronizer are based on `Ergonode\ExporterShopware6\Infrastructure\Synchronizer\SynchronizerInterface`

-It downloads and update about:
+It downloads and update:
 * Languages
 * Currency
 * Tax